Reviewing Cboe Global Markets (CBOE) and Its Peers

 |2.41

-Cboe Global Markets currently has a consensus target price of $99.00, suggesting a potential upside of 3.57%.
-As a group, “Security & commodity brokers, dealers, exchanges & services” companies have a potential upside of 0.53%.
-Given Cboe Global Markets’ higher possible upside, research analysts clearly believe Cboe Global Markets is more favorable than its rivals.
+Cboe Global Markets presently has a consensus price target of $99.00, indicating a potential upside of 8.13%.
+As a group, “Security & commodity brokers, dealers, exchanges & services” companies have a potential upside of 3.68%.
+Given Cboe Global Markets’ higher probable upside, analysts clearly believe Cboe Global Markets is more favorable than its competitors.

-This table compares Cboe Global Markets and its rivals revenue, earnings per share and valuation.

 Summary

-Cboe Global Markets rivals beat Cboe Global Markets on 8 of the 15 factors compared.
+Cboe Global Markets competitors beat Cboe Global Markets on 8 of the 15 factors compared.

 About Cboe Global Markets